WhatIThinkAbout/BabyRobotGym/README.md

 (when you're finished playing with this environment run "conda deactivate" to get back out)

+And once the environment has been activated, to create a Jupyter kernel, run the following.
+This will let the environment be selected from within your Jupyter notebook:

+`python -m ipykernel install --user --name=BabyRobotGym`

 <br><br>
 ## 4\.&nbsp; <b><i>Run the notebook</b></i>